 In the broader management literature, a comparatively small but growing number of studies show that tension has productive and unproductive impacts on cooperations (Huxham & Beech, 2003; Raza-Ullah et al., 2013).
 For example, while Levitt et al. (1999) argue that productive tension stimulates innovation, Cameron (1986) notes the importance of tension and warns that without the tension between logics, organizations will fall into a dysfunctional state.
 Isaksen & Ekvall (2010) posit that firms need to release the productive coopetition tensions to facilitate innovative strategies, because productive coopetition tensions have direct impacts on coopetitive performance (Levitt et al., 1999).
 However, in the co-opetition field conceptions of tension suffer from a major limitation: they investigate coopetitive tensions in negative terms as a whole and ignore the positive.
 This assumption frequently underplays the positive impacts of coopetition tensions that foster creativity and success in cooperations (Raza-Ullah et al., 2013).

 According to Fredrickson (2001), tension occurs in the affect climate where the key decisions on collaborative outcomes are negotiated.
 Affect climate forms the conditions that are related to the psychological and emotional environment in organisations Gisbert-López et al. (2013).
 At the affect level, tension becomes the natural product of coopetitive encounters (Hurst et al., 1989).
 Interestingly, Gisbert-López et al. (2013) argue that creativity, one of the main features of coopetitive innovation, occurs in the affect climate.
 In fact, in management practice, coopetitive tension is deliberately used to facilitate innovative thinking process by confronting actors [ andriessen2011socio ].
 This confrontation often results in rationale thinking and hence innovation, such as brain storming sessions.
 Yet, for thension to facilitate innovation it has to be released during the cognitive confrontations.
 Taken together, this theoretical review poses interesting questions as to how coopetitive firms manage the competing logics and tensions to enhance their coopetition capability?
-What is the nature of the coopetition tensions, in which both productive and unproductive dynamic tensions states emerge?
+What is the nature of the coopetition tensions, in which both productive and unproductive dynamic tension states emerge?
 The next section introduces the setting of the study – the contactless payment industry – and then provides a brief account of our methodology in order to address these questions.

 Methodology